arjunvinaayak/kavithaenair.github.io/docs/tutorial.md

 already have an account on github then please create one now.
 Github is an awesome place for code collaboration.

-Lastly, since its all about creating apps using the loklak api, you must go through the loklak api documentation [here](http://dev.loklak.org/server/)
+Lastly, since its all about creating apps using the loklak API, you must go through the loklak api documentation [here](http://dev.loklak.org/server/)

 That being said, if you have already done what is mentioned in the above points, then you are